mbernste/machine-learning/README.md

 machine-learning
 ================

-A library of machine learning algorithm implementation
+A Java library of implemented machine learning algorithms.